 By way of example, the cost of starting a standard Vestwell 401(k) could look like this in Year 1:

 While employers are not required to match employee contributions – unless they’ve opted into a Safe Harbor Plan, which has many incentives – many chose to do so as a way to reward employees and help them save faster and more successfully.
 That said, the contributions help the employer as well.
 Not only are they tax-deductible, but they’re not subject to Social Security or Medicare taxes.

 In June 2020, 72% of employees said they plan on working after they claim Social Security retirement benefits.
-This is up from 67% this May, a trend closely tied to the current economic climate.
 While this is an issue for individuals, it can also be an even bigger issue for businesses, specifically when it comes to rising payroll costs.
 A recent survey showed that 49% of employers are concerned that delaying retirement will raise benefits costs, 41% worried it would force up overall wage and salary expenses, and 37% feared it would block younger employees from promotions.
 Offering a 401(k) plan not only helps your employees become retirement ready, but it could also help with the long term view of your business.

 52% of U.S. employees state that finances are their biggest concern, more than all other aspects of their wellbeing including physical, mental, and social health.
 Not only that, but 47% believe their employers have a responsibility to address their financial wellbeing (up from 40% pre-COVID).
 Offering a company-sponsored retirement plan allows you to educate and support employees when it comes to their financial future.